How fast fashion hurts environment, workers, society

 The overabundance of fast fashion—readily available, inexpensively made clothing—has created an environmental and social justice crisis, claims a new paper from an expert on environmental health at Washington University in St. Louis.

-"From the growth of water-intensive cotton, to the release of untreated dyes into local water sources, to worker's low wages and poor working conditions, the environmental and involved in textile manufacturing are widespread," said Christine Ekenga, assistant professor at the Brown School and co-author of the paper "The Global Environmental Injustice of Fast Fashion," published in the journal Environmental Health."This is a massive problem," Ekenga said.
-"The disproportionate environmental and social impacts of warrant its classification as an issue of global environmental injustice."
+"From the growth of water-intensive cotton, to the release of untreated dyes into local water sources, to worker's low wages and poor working conditions, the environmental and social costs involved in textile manufacturing are widespread," said Christine Ekenga, assistant professor at the Brown School and co-author of the paper "The Global Environmental Injustice of Fast Fashion," published in the journal Environmental Health."This is a massive problem," Ekenga said.
+"The disproportionate environmental and social impacts of fast fashion warrant its classification as an issue of global environmental injustice."

 In the paper, Ekenga and her co-authors—Rachel Bick, MPH '18, and Erika Halsey, MPH '18—assert that negative consequences at each step of the fast-fashion supply chain have created a global environmental justice dilemma.

 "Furthermore, increased consumption patterns have created millions of tons of textile waste in landfills and unregulated settings.
-This is particularly applicable to low- and (LMICs) as much of this waste ends up in second-hand clothing markets.
+This is particularly applicable to low- and middle-income countries (LMICs) as much of this waste ends up in second-hand clothing markets.
 These LMICs often lack the supports and resources necessary to develop and enforce environmental and occupational safeguards to protect human health."

 For More: